11 Yellowstone Photography Tips

 Yellowstone Photography Tips

 Perfect for amateur shutterbugs and avid photographers alike, the Yellowstone Photo Safari tour is a fantastic way to see some of the park’s top photo ops while learning helpful photography tips from an expert.
 From now through early fall, daily photo safari tours depart from both the Lake Hotel and Old Faithful Inn.
 Participants will enjoy a tour that’s tailored to the group’s interest, skill levels, and equipment, so if you’ve only brought your smartphone, don’t worry!
-You’ll learn how to use your gear to capture the very best images of Yellowstone National Park during this five-hour tour, which covers wildlife-rich areas and/or breathtaking scenery in the park, depending on where the best opportunities are available.
+You’ll learn how to use your gear to capture the very best Yellowstone National Park images during this five-hour tour, which covers wildlife-rich areas and/or breathtaking scenery in the park, depending on where the best opportunities are available.

-Get an early start.
 If you’re hoping to capture some wildlife for your photo album, getting an early morning start is key (one of the reasons our Photo Safaris set out so early in the morning!)
 Animals are most active early in the day, and the morning light can be spectacular, so skip sleeping in and head out shortly after dawn for your best chance of snapping some great wildlife shots.
 Bonus: You’ll also be able to capture a spectacular Yellowstone sunrise!

 As the sun gets low in the sky at the end of the day, the park will be bathed in a warm, golden glow and the sky appears more saturated with color.
 Photographers call this the “golden hour” and there’s a reason it’s a preferred time of day for shooting everything from portraits to landscapes.

 Experiment with framing your subjects in different ways.
 Remember the “rule of thirds” – rather than centering your subject in the middle of a photo, try placing them slightly off-center for a different, more interesting perspective.